Leather industry in Iran: After the 1979 Islamic Revolution

+Since the 2000s, the production of women's leather boots in various designs has been able to give a new life to Iran's leather industry.
+Iranian thigh-high boots with black leather can be found all over the Middle East.

-Advancing Technology
+Advancing technology

 Afterwards, more complicated machinery, such as fleshing machines, were first built in Tabriz.
 The use of these machines continued until the production of more advanced mechanical and electrical machines.
 The leather industry in Tabriz started to use one of the most advanced machines built in Iran.
 Used for splitting it was produced by Reza Pourbagheri, of the Techno Machine Company, which was first located in Tehran.
 Later the company, Hydro Charm emerged and produced other leather processing machines.